inkognito13/cuckoodo/README.md

    30. user change the body of the specific issue by id

 ### User story #7:
   User able to get help

-     '/help'
+  `/help`

 ### User story #8:
   User able to add a reminder

-     '/add do sometning 2 min @vasya'
+  `/add do sometning 2 min @vasya`

 ### User story #9
   User able to use autocomplete for list and help commands